Jose Mourinho: Man Utd boss unhappy with 'Playstation football' against Basel

 "I keep saying the same about Fellaini.
 He is a player with special qualities and he gives me multiple areas of action," said Mourinho after Tuesday's game.
 "He is one of my most important players."

-Fellaini's two key contributions to the game came either side of another United goal for Romelu Lukaku.
+Fellaini's two key contributions to the game came either side of another United goal for Lukaku.

-He now has six for the Red Devils in all competitions since his arrival from Everton and 10 in eight appearances for club and country this season.
+He now has six for the Red Devils in all competitions since his arrival from Everton, and 10 in eight appearances for club and country this season.

 Rashford's goal - coming seven minutes after his introduction from the bench in the 77th minute - continued his run of scoring on debuts.
 He has now scored on his first appearance in the Champions League, Premier League, Europa League, FA Cup, League Cup and for England.